Debt Payoff Calculator

 About Debt Payoff Calculator

-Snowball vs Avalanche: How They Work
+Snowball vs Avalanche: How They Compare

 Both strategies make minimum payments on all debts, then throw any extra money at one target debt.
 The difference is which debt gets targeted first: